nidebroux/lumbosacral_segmentation/README.md

 The pipeline presented here has been created in the context of a Master thesis at Ecole Polytechnique de Louvain.
 The subject of the thesis is "Automatic segmentation of the lumbosacral spinal cord".
 The pipeline is greatly inspired by an existing github repository (https://github.com/sct-pipeline/deepseg-training) treating a similar subject (retraining for lesion detection).

 `sct_deepseg_sc` is a deep learning based function that segments spinal cord human interventions.
 For more information please see the [article](https://arxiv.org/pdf/1805.06349.pdf).
-The model distributed with SCT was trained on a large dataset (more than 1000 MR images).
+The model distributed with Spinal Cord Toolbox (SCT) was trained on a large dataset (more than 1000 MR images).
 Unfortunately the majority of those images do not cover the whole spinal cord.
 The model may thus have difficulties to correctly segment the end of the spinal cord (the lumbosacral part).

+The role of this pipeline is to fine-tune the existing deepseg model with lumbosacral MR images such that we obtain a more robust model for the lumbosacral spinal cord segmentation.
+The pipeline could be used for other kind of fine-tuning with appropriate training data.

 Our pipeline uses a modified version of the Spinal Cord Toolbox such that it work on Python 3.7 with Tensorflow 2.2 and Keras 2.4.3.
 In addition there are modifications in `sct_deepseg_sc` such that it can use our fine-tuned model.

-The role of this pipeline is thus to fine-tuned the existing deepseg model with lumbosacral MR images such that we obtain a more robust model for the lumbosacral spinal cord segmentation.
-The pipeline could be used for other kind of fine-tuning with appropriate training data.
+The modification done to the SCT concerning the adaptation to Python 3.7 can be found here (https://github.com/spinalcordtoolbox/spinalcordtoolbox/pull/3361/files) with very slightly modification in `requirements.txt` to use to good versions of Keras and Tensorflow.
+The modification concerning the segmentation consists in the addition of a new boolean parameter "custom" which indicates wheter or not the segmentation need to use the fine-tuned model.
+Unfortunately the adapted version of SCT is too heavy to be posted in this repository.
+Please send a private message to nidebroux (my github profile) to obtain a zip version of `sct_custom` if necessary.

 To get start, you need to have data that consists of input image and its corresponding segmentation masks, both in NIFTI format.